getty-code-camp/session-1/notes.md

 - Instead of clicking on icons, you enter text into the **command line**

 ## Some simple commands
-- Print your current working directory: `cwd`
+- Print your current working directory: `pwd`
 - List all the files in a directory: `ls`
 - List all files including hidden ones `ls -a`
 - List files with a bunch of additional data: `ls -lh`